apache/sling-org-apache-sling-dynamic-include/README.md

 * See the [Apache Sling website](http://sling.apache.org/) for the Sling reference documentation.
 Apache Sling, Apache and Sling are trademarks of the [Apache Software Foundation](http://apache.org).

 # Release notes

+## 3.1.2

+- Introduced readable names for SDI configuration entries in the OSGi console ([SLING-7695](https://issues.apache.org/jira/browse/SLING-7695))
+- Fixed a bug where the selector configured for use with SDI was added multiple times to the same selector string ([SLING-7742](https://issues.apache.org/jira/browse/SLING-7742))
+- Introduced a mechanism that allows synthetic resources included via SDI to be cached by the AEM Dispatcher ([SLING-7785](https://issues.apache.org/jira/browse/SLING-7785))

+## 3.1.0

+- Regular expression matching can be used when configuring resource paths ([SLING-7621](https://issues.apache.org/jira/browse/SLING-7621))

+## 3.0.0

+Sling Dynamic Include donated to the Apache Sling project ([SLING-5594](https://issues.apache.org/jira/browse/SLING-5594)), repackaged and released ([SLING-6301](https://issues.apache.org/jira/browse/SLING-6301))

 ## 2.2.0